deployment-helper/apis/app-management/README.md

 # App-management

-This is a collection of all APIs for `Deployment-Helper` project.
+This is a collection of all APIs for youtube video generation project` project.

 Domains will cover